nsip/nias2/README.md

 * [Echo](https://github.com/labstack/echo) web framework

 Over these components, two main modules have been built:
 * The __SIF Store & Forward (SSF)__ is an opinionated message queueing system, which ingests very large quantities of data and stores them for delivery to clients.
 XML messages on the system are assumed by default to be in SIF.
-The SSF service builds an education-standards aware REST interface on top of Kafka, and provides a number of utility services to ease SIF-based integrations.
+The SSF service builds an education-standards aware REST interface on top of the NATS message queues, and provides a number of utility services to ease SIF-based integrations.
 * The __SIF Memory Store (SMS)__ is a database that builds its internal structures from the data it receives, using RefIds both as keys to access stored messages, and to map out a network graph for SIF objects.

-The software also uses these components as architecture to support the validation and post-processing of NAPLAN records.
+The software also uses these components as architecture to support Test Administration Authorities' interaction with NAPLAN Online:
+* __napval__ validates NAPLAN registration records, in either SIF/XML or CSV format.
+* __naprr__ post-processes the NAPLAN results & reporting dataset, including generating local reports, and aligning Year 3 Writing results to the codeframe.

 The code is open source, and is released through the NSIP Github repository.